 Caffeine pills are supplements made from caffeine.
 Some caffeine pills contain natural caffeine, extracted during the brewing process.
 Others contain synthetic, or artificial, caffeine.

 Caffeine pills aren’t the same thing as pure caffeine powder.
 This is a loose substance sold in bulk.
-The U.S. Food and Drug Administration (FDA) has deemed pure caffeine powder as potentially dangerous.
+The

 When taken as directed, caffeine pills conveniently provide the benefits of caffeine.
 They’re safe for most people to take, but can be harmful if taken in high doses.
 Certain people may also need to watch and limit their caffeine intake.
 These include: